DWebYVR/notes/content/contact.md

 * Subscribe to the [#dwebyvr hashtag](https://social.coop/tags/DWebYVR) on [[Mastodon]], including [via RSS](https://social.coop/tags/DWebYVR.rss)[^socialcoop]

-[^socialcoop]: Both links lead to the Social.Coop Mastodon server, where [[Boris Mann]] has his main account.
+[^socialcoop]: Both links lead to the Social.Coop Mastodon server.
 You should be able to search for the hashtag and follow it on your own server as well.